 Product Designer Activity Booklet

-Before jumping into some ideas, do you want to skip all the planning?
-If so, use the Product Designer Activity Booklet to fulfill the requirements for this Junior Badge.
-This booklet has engaging exercises that teach girls how to analyze what makes a good product and how to design their own, just like a professional product designer!
+Activity Booklet with engaging exercises that teach girls how to analyze what makes a good product and how to design their own, just like a professional product designer!
 These activities include doing user interviews, analyzing web-based products, and building a web-based prototypes.
 With step-by-step activities, you can’t ask for a easier way to run your meeting.
-Learn more about this activity booklet and get yours today!
+Learn more and get yours today!

 IDEO is one of the most famous product design firms in the world.
 In this ABC Nightline video, girls will get to see the step-by-step process that IDEO product designers go through in order to design a product: in this case, re-designing a shopping cart.